American Crossroads: Debate over political activity by Crossroads GPS

 In the 2010 national election cycle, Crossroads GPS spent millions attacking Democratic Senate candidates, and was the top spender in political advertising in Senate races.

 In October 2010, Democratic Senator Richard Durbin wrote the IRS asking for it to investigate whether Crossroads GPS had violated its tax status.
 Republican senators had previously written to the IRS stating that an investigation into the political activities of tax-exempt groups would amount to a politically motivated tactic that would “chill the legitimate exercise of First Amendment rights.”

 In September 2012, the Sunlight Foundation said that donor anonymity was critical to the fund-raising strategy of Crossroads GPS.
 Some critics accused non-disclosing political groups like Crossroads GPS of filing for nonprofit status solely to invoke the right to hide their donors.

 In November 2012, The Washington Post reported that Crossroads GPS failed to register as a non-profit organization in Virginia.

 The non-profit watchdog group Citizens for Responsibility and Ethics in Washington filed an ethics complaint with the Federal Election Commission and a corresponding letter with the FBI, alleging that Crossroads GPS failed to disclose the identities of contributors who donated $6 million specifically earmarked to fund independent expenditures for Josh Mandel's 2012 Ohio Senate race.
 Crossroads spokesman Jonathan Collegio dismissed the complaint as "frivolous."

 Activity after the 2010 elections

 Crossroads GPS demonstrated its interest in participating in non-electoral policy advocacy soon after the 2010 elections when it began running radio advertisements related to tax policy, urging Members of Congress to vote against tax increases.

 An August, 2012 ProPublica analysis of broadcast television political advertising purchases in the 2012 national election cycle, by category, showed that two tax-exempt, non-profit social welfare groups, Crossroads GPS and Americans for Prosperity, combined, outspent all other categories, including political parties, political action committees, super PACs, unions, and trade associations.

+One Nation

+One Nation is a 501(c)(4) nonprofit corporation that works in conjunction with American Crossroads.
+It is also run by Steven J. Law and has taken over political operations from the defunct Crossroads GPS since about 2016.
+During the 2020 election, One Nation spent nearly $200 million on political ad campaigns and funding the Mitch McConnell-aligned Senate Leadership Fund super PAC.